refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 const fictionalDictators: Partial<TFictionalDictators> = {};
 ```

 There are various use cases and hence various ways where a dictionary is iterated over.
 Most legacy code involve iterating over a dictionary with the keys extracted in an array with `Object.keys()` method.
 Similar extraction of dictionary entries with `Object.entries()` and only values with `Object.values()` are also often used.

-For the iteration, we can use the `for...in` loop directly on the dictionary object itself or the `for...of` loop on the extracted arrays.
-We can use regular JS iterators like `Array.prototype.map()`, `Array.prototype.forEach()`, `Array.prototype.reduce()` and the likes to match our use cases.
+For iteration, we can use the `for...in` loop directly on the dictionary object itself or the `for...of` loop on the extracted arrays.
+We can also use regular JS iterators like `Array.prototype.map()`, `Array.prototype.forEach()`, `Array.prototype.reduce()` and the likes to match our use cases.

 In the sections that follow, we discuss with examples the type safety aspects of some of these iteration APIs.